Our company, Malagos Agri-Ventures Corporation, is part of a family-owned group of businesses that have always worked

 We built Malagos Garden Resort, a 12-hectare nature-themed park that houses a bird sanctuary & a butterfly museum in 1996.
 We recently opened Malagos Chocolate Museum in mid-2017 and guests can now experience the Tree-To-Bar guided tour of our cacao farm and its facilities.
 The newest amenity is the Chocolate Spa.
 Our resort is now an accredited agri-tourism site.

-Our venture into cacao growing started in 2003 when we leased a farm in Malagos, Baguio District, Davao City.
+Mama Charita’s love affair with cacao ❤ began in 2003 when we leased a farm in Malagos, Baguio District, Davao City.
 The farm had existing cacao trees.

 A farmer at heart, Mama Charita, rehabilitated the trees and soon after harvested the cacao pods.
 From the harvest, she would make tablea (callets) the traditional way by open-roasting the beans in firewood, then grinding and molding them.

-Mama Charita’s love affair with cacao has begun ❤.
 Her advocacy was to revive the cacao sector, which had crashed in the 80’s.
 She also wanted to make our very own premium Philippine chocolate instead of just exporting the cacao beans.
 She’d always say, “We need to level up.
 Let’s put more value to our raw material.
 This way, we could employ and empower more people, especially the farmers.”
-And our incredible journey in chocolate started.
+And that started our incredible journey in chocolate.

 In August 2011, she was the key person in the establishment of CIDAMI (Cacao Industry Development Association of Mindanao) and ran it forward for two years.
 CIDAMI is a cacao value-chain organization composed of farmers and farmer cooperatives, nursery operators, traders, processors, input suppliers, and academe.

 Mama Charita already received 3 awards for her work in the cacao industry: 2017 Outstanding ASEAN Woman Entrepreneur; 2017 Leaders and Achievers of Davao (LEAD) Award; and 2017-2018 Gawad Saka Award Outstanding Agricultural Entrepreneur, Department of Agriculture.

 Finally, in 2012 after years of unrelenting testing, we established Malagos Agri-Ventures Corporation and started making premium single-origin cocoa liquor.
 It was a welcome addition to our line of fine food products, & among them is our already famous Malagos Farmhouse Cheese.

 We commercially launched proudly Philippine-made Malagos Chocolate in June 2013.
 A single-origin fine flavour chocolate that is truly tree-to-bar.